 The Challenge That SaaS Companies Face: Failed Operations and Limited Growth Opportunities

 However, a SaaS company providing global HR and payroll solutions may have a few hundred customers paying a monthly or annual fee—in other words, making recurring payments over a longer period of time.
 If customers want to make a switch to another SaaS competitor, it’s easier to do so, affecting the bottom line.
-This is what SaaS companies call “user churn,” and it can affect their monthly recurring revenue (MRR), as well as their annual recurring revenue (ARR).
+This is what SaaS applications call “user churn,” and it can affect their monthly recurring revenue (MRR), as well as their annual recurring revenue (ARR).

 While traditional business models have a harder time estimating their future revenue, SaaS companies have access to more accurate revenue forecasts, such as their MRR and ARR.

-Ensuring long-term success with SaaS operations and sustainable growth is difficult for most SaaS companies.
+Ensuring long-term success with SaaS operations and sustainable growth is difficult for most SaaS applications.
 It can be easy to consistently double revenue if you’re an early-stage company, but as you scale up, sustaining that becomes more difficult.

 SaaS Growth and Operational Metrics To Track